Store Object - Make a Checkers Blockchain

 --no-messageprevents game objects from being created or overwritten with a simple

 sdk.Msg.
 The application instead creates and updates the objects when receiving properly crafted messages like create game or play a move.

 The command added new constants:

-These constants will be used as prefixes for the keys that can access objects' storage.
+These constants are used as prefixes for the keys that can access the storage location of objects.